adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 ### CRD prerequisites

-Before we go next steps, we need to install critical monitoring CRDs that will be used by many components for monitoring.
+Before we go next steps, we need to install critical monitoring CRDs that will be used by many components for monitoring, a subject that will be covered later.

 ```sh
 kubectl apply --server-side -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.67.1/example/prometheus-operator-crd/monitoring.coreos.com_servicemonitors.yaml